MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceDeployment.md

 ### -PassThru

 Returns the current working object.
-By default, this cmdlet does not generate any output.
+By default, this cmdlet doesn't generate any output.

 ```yaml
 Type: SwitchParameter